Turin Entry Requirements

 Restricted Items

-• Cultural artifacts/antiques - require export certificate from country of origin
+• Cultural artifacts - require export permits from country of origin

 Health Requirements